Collective moderation of hate, toxicity, and extremity in online discussions: Methods

-Similarly, for the day-to-day analyses, we included exogenous effects of the time periods when none of the organized groups were active, when RG was active (from January 2017 on), and when RI was also active (from May 2018 on).
-We include dummy variables for the latter two periods, as well as their interactions with all discourse dimensions as exogenous effects.
-To enable a quick overview of these results, we mark the direction of all reliable interactions with the extremity of speakers for the tree-level analyses, and with the overall presence of RG and RI on Twitter for the day-to-day analyses in Fig.~\ref{fig:ardl_results} using purple and orange icons resembling the RG logo (a sign that combines letters R and X and resembles a sword) and the RI logo (a sign that resembles a heart), respectively.
-For example, if a dimension has an overall negative effect on hate speech, and the effect becomes even more negative when RG is active and/or present in a tree, then we add the purple sign for RG to the left of the effect.
-If the effect becomes more positive, we add this sign to the right of the effect; and we do the same for all reliable interactions with the presence of RI.
-All results are shown in detail in Tab.~S6--S11 in the SI.
-All statistical analyses were done in Stata 17.
+Because the number of predictors ARDL models can handle is limited (as each predictor is a complete time series), we could not include all potentially interesting predictors and their interactions.
+Specifically, we could not include the strategy of insults in the models, because of its high correlation with exclusionary references towards outgroups ($r=0.74$ on the level of tweets and $r=0.91$ on the level of days; see SI Tab.~S7 and Section~S8), leading to collinearity issues.
+Because insults are conceptually very similar to hate speech, one of the variables we wish to explain, we decided to focus on the conceptually more distinct category of exclusionary outgroup references instead.
+Furthermore, because one of our interests in this paper is exploring the effects of civic self-organization on discourse, we investigate how the presence of organized groups Reconquista Germanica (RG) and Reconquista Internet (RI) interacts with the effects of different discourse dimensions such as argumentation strategies.
+To enable a quick overview of these results in Fig.~\ref{fig:ardl_results} and SI Section S10, we mark the direction of all reliable interactions with the extremity of speakers for the tree-level analyses, and with the overall presence of RG and RI on Twitter for the day-to-day analyses using icons resembling the RG logo (a sign that combines letters R and X and resembles a sword) and the RI logo (a sign that resembles a heart), respectively.
+For example, if a dimension has an overall negative effect on hate speech, and the effect becomes even more negative when RG is active and/or present in a tree, then we add the icon for RG to the left of the effect.
+If the effect becomes more positive, we add this icon to the right of the effect; and we do the same for all reliable interactions with the presence of RI.
+All results are shown in detail in Section~S11 in the SI.
+For further details on all aspects of the statistical analyses, see SI Section~S9.